dinoDanic/diny/README.md

 ---

-## Roadmap
+## TODO

-- 🌐 Language & style flags (--lang, --style)
+- [ ] 🌐 Language & style flags (--lang, --style)
-- ⏳ Streaming output (see the message as it’s generated)
+- [ ] ⏳ Streaming output (see the message as it’s generated)
-- ⚙️ Per-user/project config
+- [ ] ⚙️ Per-user/project config
-- 📦 Installation via popular package managers (Homebrew, Scoop, apt, etc.)
+- [x] 📦 Installation via popular package managers (Homebrew, Scoop, apt, etc.)
-- ✍️ Edit message before committing
+- [ ] ✍️ Edit message before committing
-- 🔄 Request a new alternative message if not happy with the first one
+- [ ] 🔄 Request a new alternative message if not happy with the first one
+- [ ] 🔧 Config file validation and error handling